giawa/opengl4csharp/README.md

 ```

 ## Further Reading
-I quickly pushed this project to GitHub, so there isn't much documentation at this time.
-The math objects are quite well documented, and some of the constructs also have decent documentation.
-Check my website, [http://www.giawa.com](http://www.giawa.com) for some examples as I develop with this code.
+There isn't much documentation for this project at this time.
+The source code for both the math and constructs is quite well documented.
+I have also compiled [OpenGL 4 for C#/.NET Tutorials](https://github.com/giawa/opengl4tutorials) which reference this library.